mfeit-internet2/geoasn2/README.md

 In the copy, create a file in the `etc` directory called `maxmind-license` containing your license key.

-In the copy, change into the `data` directory and run `make clean build`.
-This will download the latest data from MAXMIND and make it ready for use.
-This process can be repeated to update the data.
+In the top-level directory of the copy, run `make` to set up the add-on and update the data.

 Optionally, test the programs using the procedure below.